-As we touched on above, English is a global language.
-In Germany, for example, it is taught as a compulsory second language.
-If you want to keep the cost of translation down, you may be able to translate the German text yourself.
-It will certainly take longer than Google Translate, but the result will probably be better, depending on your command of the English language, of course.
+Lots of people (especially in mainland Europe) can speak a second language to a high level.
+In Germany, for example, English is taught as a compulsory second language.
+If you are a non-native speaker and want to keep the cost of translation down, you may be able to translate the text yourself.
+It will certainly take longer than Google Translate, but the result will probably be better, depending on your command of the target language, of course.
 The only costs you have here are your own time and the possible additional cost of a professional proofreader.

 - A professional translator

-If you want to make sure that your content is translated properly and to a high standard, there is really only one option: a professional translator.
-Of course, going with a professional German to English translator will cost more than translating the document yourself, but you may well save yourself a lot of time, effort and even money in the long run, as I will explain later.
+If you want to make sure that your content is translated properly and to a high standard, there is really only one option: a professional translation service.
+Of course, working with a professional translator will cost more than translating the document yourself, but you may well save yourself a lot of time, effort and even money in the long run, as I will explain later.

 Not all professional translators are the same and it is important that you choose the right translator for your individual project.
 If you want more help finding the right translation company, check out this article on the LEaF blog.